-These days, travel chaos has become the norm (even more so than usual) thanks to a combination of factors that arose largely as a result of COVID.
+These days, searching for travel tips to help mitigate travel chaos is the norm (even more so than usual) thanks to a combination of factors that arose largely as a result of COVID.
 I experienced it firsthand in August when I arrived at the notoriously overwhelmed Schiphol Airport in Amsterdam, where I found thousands of lost bags stacked all over the place.
 Then, while flying from there to Istanbul, my own backpack joined the league of lost luggage, though I was able to track it down.

 There are plenty of options when it comes to choosing a carry-on bag.
 I’ve tried just about all of them, and most formats have some sort of problem to overcome.
 Roller suitcases are convenient and protective, but you end up losing a lot of potential interior space due to the handle and wheel attachments.
 Traditional hiking backpacks can be too long for overhead compartments, and they’re also a pain to dig through because of their layout.

 Tortuga solves this by fusing a suitcase-like design with a backpack setup.
 It’s specifically designed to maximize every square inch allowed to you by airline restrictions, and it has the best assortment of pockets and other organizational features that I’ve seen in any bag.
-What’s more, it’s durable, comfortable, and water-resistance.
+What’s more, Tortuga travel backpacks are durable, comfortable, and water-resistance.
 The bottom line is that no other bag allows you to pack so much into the carry-on space allowance.

 Fitting everything in is all about space efficiency.
 You’ve probably heard the old “roll, don’t fold” adage in regard to packing clothes.
 Stuff socks and underwear into shoes — or better yet, don’t bring along an extra set of shoes at all.
 You’re packing light, right?